shuaichencode/nbreg/README.md

 DESCRIPTION:
 Sample R code to illustrate how to perform net-benefit regression methods using a simulated censored observational cost-effectiveness data

+ARTICLE:
+A Tutorial on Net-benefit Regression for Real World Cost-effectiveness Analysis Using Administrative Data (Shuai Chen, Heejung Bang, and Jeffrey S. Hoch)

 CODE AUTHOR:
 Shuai Chen  <shschen@ucdavis.edu>
 Division of Biostatistics, Department of Public Health Sciences, University of California, Davis